 Even in the 20s and 30s of the 16th century, town fortifications were repaired on the initiative of Henry VIII.
 However, ascension to the throne of the Tudor dynasty, who were of Welsh descent and softened the tensions between the Welshmen and the English, began to change the way Wales was managed and reduce the military importance of the town’s defensive walls.
 Part of the fortifications began to be robbed of stones, some began to be covered by residential houses, and the moat began to be used for storing garbages.
 Unfortunately, in the nineteenth century, further changes were made in the town walls, so that a new railway line and road could be installed nearby.
 In 1826, two new gates were opened to facilitate street traffic.
 The interest in town fortifications increased at the end of the 19th century.
 Restoration was started and part of the walls for tourists was made available.

-The defensive wall was reinforced by 21 evenly spaced towers, most of them semicircular, open from the town side.
-The exception was the western, cylindrical corner tower, and the south-western, closed tower called Llywelyn’s Hall in the shape of a horseshoe.
+The defensive wall was reinforced by 21 towers, evenly spaced at approximately 46 meter intervals, most of them semicircular, open from the town side and roofless.
+The exception was the western, cylindrical corner tower, and the south-western, a closed horseshoe-shaped tower (tower No. 16) located near Llywelyn’s Hall.
 The twenty-second cylindrical tower was yet at the end of the wall running towards the waterfront.
-The height of the towers reached 15 meters.
+The height of the towers reached 15 meters, so they were higher than the defensive walls, it also protruded from their face of the walls to enable flank defense.
 Their interiors originally had removable timber bridges to enable the wall fragments to be cut off from the attackers.
 They were crowned like the town walls, battlements with arrowslits in merlons.

 The entrance to the town was made possible by three gates: the southern one called Mill Gate, leading to the royal water mill located on the outskirts of the town, the western one called Upper and eastern Lower Gate, overlooking the seafront.
 All three gates consisted of two horseshoe towers flanking the passage with a portcullis between them.
-Only the western tower of the Mill Gate was erected as cylindrical.
+Only the western tower of the Mill Gate was erected as cylindrical because of placing the passage in a wall bend.
+This gate also as the only one had chambers inside the upper, half-timbered floors warmed by fireplaces.
 The Upper Gate, as the main entrance to the town during the Middle Ages, was the only one with a small foregate.
-On the eastern side of the perimeter, there was also a smaller wicket gate near the castle.
+In addition, it was protected by a drawbridge, a portcullis and timber gates closed with bars placed in the wall openings.
+Its upper storeys from the town side were partly of half-timbered construction, but had a roof protecting the central room from the weather with a mechanism of the portcullis (after lifting it was blocked with two wooden beams placed in holes in the wall).
+On the eastern side of the perimeter, there was also a smaller wicket (postern) gate near the castle.
+A second postern gate functioned in the wall protecting the waterfront.
+It was closed with a portcullis operating as a counterweight lowered in a quadrilateral shaft.

-The outer defense zone was a moat, probably extending only from the west and north-west.
+The outer defense zone was a ditch, probably extending only from the west and north-west, that is on a directions not protected by water barriers.
 In the south-eastern corner, the town walls were in contact with the castle, creating a collective defense system.
+From the south, access to the town was protected by the river Gyffin, flowing into the Conway near the castle, which protected the town from the east.

 Kenyon J., The medieval castles of Wales, Cardiff 2010.